-Summative data is analysed and evaluated by the leadership team to identify trends and to inform school development planning, staff appraisal and continuing professional development.
-They are also used to determine future target setting.
+Summative data is analysed and evaluated by the leadership team to identify trends and to inform school development planning, curriculum planning, staff appraisal and continuing professional development.

 Termly Pupil Progress Meetings identify groups and individuals that require targeted support.
-This informs our provision mapping and PEP writing.
+This informs our provision mapping (for quality first teaching and additional support) and PEP writing.